 University of Vienna

-The UofSC exchange program in Austria is designed to expose students to the life and culture of the Austrian people.
+The USC exchange program in Austria is designed to expose students to the life and culture of the Austrian people.
 Despite the fact the majority of the population (92%) is German-speaking, Austria is culturally and ethnically diverse, including six officially recognized ethnic groups: Croats, Czechs, Hungarians, Roma/Sinti, Slovaks and Slovenes.
 Students will attend the University of Vienna, located in the capital city of Vienna.
 The university was founded in 1365 by Duke Rudolf IV.
 It is the oldest and largest university in today's German-speaking world and one of the largest universities in Central Europe.
-Approximately 88,000 students are currently enrolled at the University of Vienna; the university offers more than 180 different fields of study.
+Approximately 88,000 students are currently enrolled at the University of Vienna; the university offers more than 180 different fields of study in German and English.

 Requirements: 3.0 GPA, undergraduate students who have completed at least 2 full semesters at University of South Carolina before they intend to study abroad.

 The University of Vienna is the largest teaching and research institution in Austria.
 Students attend classes with Austrian and other international students.
 Students with advanced level German may also enroll in standard university courses with local and other international students which are taught exclusively in German.
 Students who wish to can enroll in intensive German language courses at the Innovationszentrum Universität Wien.
-Exchange students receive a 20% reduction on the course fees.
+Exchange students receive a 20% reduction for the intensive course.

 Per university policy, all USC students will be charged for emergency medical, evacuation and repatriation insurance of for their time abroad.
 Students will be enrolled in this insurance by the education abroad office prior to their departure.
 Contact the Education Abroad Office for more details.